althetinkerer/althetinkerer.github.io/_posts/2019-2-6-Hello-World.md

 <br>
 <h4>Block Chain Researcher/Developer/Investor</h4>
 <p>2017 - Present</p>
 <p>Working to provide technology solutions for companies.
-From the server to software development.<br>
-  Concentrating on the software development for the last three years fully learning multiple programming<br>
+From the server to software development.
+Concentrating on the software development for the last three years fully learning multiple programming languages.
-  languages.
 I see finding solutions for companies may include writing software on different platforms.
-Having<br>
-  a general overview of different programming languages, makes me efficient in finding solutions for companies.<br>
+Having a general overview of different programming languages, makes me efficient in finding solutions for companies.
   My early career included learning many different skills while finding a solution. (working on networks, servers, and <br>
   software).
 Check out the about <a href="https://althetinkerer.github.io/about/">click here</a> for a list of my technical<br>
   skills.
 Also, check out my repos for previous and current work.